monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

   (read users name))
 ```

+Here you can think of the `admins` keyset as a pre-published list of the public keys for all administrators of the smart contract.

 ## The state of smart contract security

 As we've seen from the string of successful attacks on contracts in the Ethereum world, it's clear that the current approaches to smart contract security aren't working.
-Almost every one of these exploited Ethereum contracts was written by either one of the creators of Ethereum, or a foremost Solidity expert.
+Almost every one of these exploited Ethereum contracts was written by a foremost Solidity expert (or one of the creators of Ethereum!).
+How is a newcomer to the platform expected to author a secure contract?

 Though Pact was designed to make programmer errors more unlikely, between the combination of conditionals, DB access, and authorization concerns, programs can become non-trivial very quickly.
 Pact's (optional) type system goes some way toward building confidence in programs, but in the adversarial world of smart contracts, type systems and unit tests aren't sufficient for building secure systems.